projetmbc-tools/for-dev/jinjaNG/readme/files.md

 ~~~

-To work with a `Python`data file from the terminal, you must use the tag `--pydto` instead of `--dto`.
-This is because **it can be dangerous to launch a `Python` data file**, so `jinjaNG` must know that you really want to do this.
+To work with a `Python` data file from the terminal, you must use the tag `--unsafe` because **it can be dangerous to launch a `Python` data file**, so `jinjaNG` must know that you really want to do this.
 The commands below have the same effect as the `Python` code above.

 ~~~
 > cd path/to/the/good/folder
-> python -m jinjang --pydto datas.py template.tex output.tex
+> python -m jinjang --unsafe datas.py template.tex output.tex
 WARNING: Using a Python file can be dangerous.
 File successfully built:
   + output.tex